apache/flink/docs/dev/table/hive/index.md

 ## Supported Hive Version's

-Flink supports Hive `2.3.4` and `1.2.1` and relies on Hive's compatibility guarantee's for other versions.
+Flink supports Hive `2.3.4` and `1.2.1` and relies on Hive's compatibility guarantee's for other minor versions.

+If you use a different minor Hive version such as `1.2.2` or `2.3.1`, it should also be ok to choose the closest version `1.2.1` (for `1.2.2`) or `2.3.4` (for `2.3.1`) to workaround.
+For example, you want to use Flink to integrate `2.3.1` hive version in sql client, just set the hive-version to `2.3.4` in YAML config.
+Similarly pass the version string when creating HiveCatalog instance via Table API.

+Users are welcome to try out different versions with this workaround.
+Since only `2.3.4` and `1.2 .1` have been tested, there might be unexpected issues.
+We will test and support more versions in future releases.

 ### Depedencies